 - Click OK and every second row is deleted from the dataset.

-Read more: Delete Multiple Rows in Excel with VBA
+- How to Delete Multiple Rows with VBA in Excel

 Things to Remember